blazium-engine/blazium-docs/getting_started/step_by_step/scripting_languages.rst

 :ref:`GDScript<doc_gdscript>` is an
 `object-oriented <https://en.wikipedia.org/wiki/Object-oriented_programming>`_ and
 `imperative <https://en.wikipedia.org/wiki/Imperative_programming>`_
-programming language built for Godot.
+programming language built for Blazium.
 It's made by and for game developers to save you time coding games.
 Its features include:

 - A simple syntax that leads to short files.